 The major difference between a will and a living will in the State of Alabama is that a will only goes into effect after a person has died, a living will goes into effect while a person is still living.
 Most commonly, a will is used to outline how an estate will be divided, while a living will is used to outline the quality of care that you wish to receive during the remainder of your life.
 A living will is common for those who cannot properly communicate the quality of care in which they wish to receive for the remainder of their life.

-Our compassionate and knowledgeable Elder Law attorneys will help safeguard your assets and remove the legal burdens from your family.
-We have helped hundreds of clients across Huntsville, Madison, Athens, Decatur, and surrounding areas to develop an encompassing will that outlines the necessary decisions that will need to be made after you have passed away.
-The dedicated will attorneys at our office have nearly 50 years of experience handling cases relating to wills, trusts, power of attorney, estate planning, and more.
-To schedule a consultation with a compassionate will lawyer today, call (256) 539-4464 or complete an online case evaluation form.
+Our compassionate elder law attorneys will help safeguard your assets and remove the legal burdens from your family.
+We’ve helped hundreds of clients just like you across Huntsville, Athens, Decatur, and surrounding areas create an encompassing will that outlines decisions that will have to be made after you’ve passed away.
+Our local will lawyers have decades of experience handling cases relating to wills, trusts, estate planning, and more.

 Still have questions?
 Schedule a consultation with a lawyer from our team today by calling or completing an online form